atkell/accomplishment-tracker/README.md

 5. Navigate to the location where you unzipped the archive
 6. Click the button labeled "Select"
 7. The extension will now display within the Extensions grid
-8. Fro the bottom right hand corner of the card for this new extension, toggle the slider element in order to enable the extension
+8. From the bottom right hand corner of the card for this new extension, toggle the slider element in order to enable the extension